tbendixen/dk-pandemic-panel/README.md

 # dk-pandemic-panel
 Repository for: "Does a Pandemic Increase Religiosity in a Secular Nation?
-A Longitudinal Examination" (Mauritsen, Bendixen, &amp; Reintoft, in review)
+A Longitudinal Examination" (Mauritsen, Bendixen, &amp; Christensen, in review)

 Preprint available at https://psyarxiv.com/qsgej/